LcicC/inference-systems-agda/index.md

 * A formalization of properties of binary Session Types (including Fair Subtyping).
 [code](https://github.com/boystrange/FairSubtypingAgda) [paper](https://drops.dagstuhl.de/opus/volltexte/2021/14194/)

-**Note**: we would be happy to add references to works using the library.
-Let us know and we will list them!
+**Note**: we would be happy to add references to the works using the library.
+Feel free to contact us or open an isse providing a valid URL/DOI.

 ### Authors